Guide To Balkan Countries: All About Traveling The Balkans

 The region comprises many countries.
-Some definitions consider up to a dozen nations to be entirely or at least partially located in the Balkans.
-Most often, however, the definition—or public perception—is limited to the ex-Yugoslavian countries, Albania, Bulgaria, and Romania.
+Some definitions consider up to a dozen nations entirely or at least partially located in the Balkans.
+Most often, however, the report—or public perception—is limited to the ex-Yugoslavian countries, Albania, Bulgaria, and Romania.
 It’s always up for debate, and the question “what countries are in the Balkans?” may have a different answer depending on who you ask.

-Tourist Expectations vs. Local Customs
+Balkan Countries Travel Tourist Expectations Vs. Local Customs

 There are two ways to deal with this.
-One is to get frustrated and, by doing so, spoil your own trip.
-The second is to accept these “differences”—because that’s all they are, and move on.
+One is to get frustrated and, by doing so, spoil your trip.
+The second is to accept these “differences”—because that’s all they are and move on.

 The Balkan War